okp4/hackwasm/README.md

 Although we are approaching the hackathon with a very open "use your creativity" un-restrictive track, we would love to see the following:

 * Builders Program: Imagine original solutions from the [Builders Program](https://nemeton.okp4.network/builders/challenges#challenges) or use its resources for your project.
-* Smart Contract Development: Tap into the potential of the Prolog Logic Module to create versatile, higher kinded Smart Contracts including the ability to generate Cosmos Msgs for execution.
+* Smart Contract Development:
+    * Tap into the potential of the Prolog Logic Module to create versatile, higher kinded Smart Contracts including the ability to generate Cosmos Msgs for execution.
+    * Embed a Prolog interpreter directly into a CosmWasm contract, seamlessly integrating chain state bindings through custom predicates.
 * Interface Development: Unleash your imagination in designing interfaces that interact with OKP4 smart contracts (such as `objectarium`, `cognitarium`, `law-stone`).
 Yes, we are fond of text-based user interfaces (TUIs), but think beyond that and create something unique.
 * VSCode Extension Development: Enrich the Developer Experience for Prolog development by coding a VSCode extension that interacts seamlessly with the Prolog Logic Module and OKP4 smart contracts (e.g. `law-stone`).